This topic takes on average 55 minutes to read.

 Normally, excess glucose is stored so that blood glucose levels returns to normal levels.
 Whereas those with type 1 or type 2 diabetes cannot store this glucose and their blood glucose levels remain above normal between meals.

 Insulin has rapid, intermediate and delayed actions.
 Insulin helps glucose to enter cells and, stimulates storage of excess blood glucose in the liver as glycogen.
 If a meal is missed, or the person is very active, glucose in the blood becomes depleted.
 Ordinarily, glucose stored in the liver would be used next, but if there is no store in the liver to release glucose, then levels can fall dangerously low.
 If left untreated, this may trigger confusion, loss of consciousness and even a coma.
-Take a look at the graph above to see what could happen if someone with diabetes misses a meal.
+Take a look at the graph below to see what could happen if someone with diabetes misses a meal.

 Insulin injections can successfully treat type 1 diabetes.
 The hormone allows the liver, and other cells in the body, to take in and store glucose normally.
 Researchers have developed different types of insulin medications.
 Some act quickly but for only a short period of time.
 Others take effect more slowly but last longer.
 Someone with diabetes may take combinations of these insulins to regulate their blood glucose level over a 24-hour period.
 A balanced diet and regular meals are important in managing type 1 diabetes.

 Type 2 diabetes generally happens in the over 40's and can be treated using combinations of medicines, insulin, diet control and exercise.

 The pancreas is surrounded by the gallbladder and the duodenum.
 It is both an exocrine and endocrine organ, as it secrets molecules trough ducts (exocrine) as well as the bloodstream (endocrine).